 STEMCAP works in facilities that span the whole spectrum of Youth-in-Custody, working in facilities that range from juvenile detention centers to residential treatment centers.

-Laura George, Program Manager, and Fiona Kuzmak, Program Coordinator, will present an overview of STEMCAP’s programs and work as well as a more in-depth look at their Mission STEMCAP program and Milkweed and Monarch conservation project.”
+Laura George, Assocate Director, and Fiona Kuzmack, Program Coordinator, will present an overview of STEMCAP’s programs and work as well as a more in-depth look at their Mission STEMCAP program and Milkweed and Monarch conservation project.”

 Watch this webinar here!